MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-setup-machine.md

     | k3s installer | [aka.ms/aks-edge/k3s-msi](https://aka.ms/aks-edge/k3s-msi) |
     | Windows node files | [aka.ms/aks-edge/windows-node-zip](https://aka.ms/aks-edge/windows-node-zip) |

-1. In addition to the MSI, Microsoft provides a few samples and tools which you can download from the [AKS Edge Utils GitHub repo](https://github.com/Azure/aks-edge-utils).
+1. In addition to the MSI, Microsoft provides a few samples and tools, which you can download from the [AKS Edge Utils GitHub repo](https://github.com/Azure/aks-edge-utils).
 Navigate to the **Code** tab and click the **Download Zip** button to download the repository as a **.zip** file.
 Extract the GitHub **.zip** file to a working folder.

 1. Before you install, make sure you uninstall any private preview installations and reboot your system before proceeding.

-In this release, both k8s and k3s are supported.
-We have provided two separate MSI installers for each Kubernetes distribution.
+In this release, both K8s and K3s are supported.
+We've provided two separate MSI installers for each Kubernetes distribution.
 Do not install both k8s and k3s at the same time.
 If you want to install a different Kubernetes distribution, uninstall the existing one first and reboot.

 ## Set up your machine as a Linux node